TRAM Live-cel Technology

 The TRAM population is transfused back into the patient where they systemically spread and perdure.

-The TRAMs offer multiple benefits for patients.
-In addition to providing cross-correction by continuously secreting the replacement enzyme as seen in our STEM therapy, studies in animal models and humans suggest rapamycin exposure to T-cells promotes the formation of T-regs, which are critical for keeping autoimmune inflammatory responses systemically attenuated (PMID 31874182).
+The TRAM Live-cel therapy offers multiple benefits for patients.
+In addition to providing cross-correction by continuously secreting the replacement enzyme as seen in our STEM Live-cel therapy, studies in animal models and humans suggest rapamycin exposure to T-cells promotes the formation of T-regs, which are critical for keeping autoimmune inflammatory responses systemically attenuated (PMID 31874182).
 As a result, cellular therapy with TRAMs is expected to have the potential to activate multiple synergistic mechanisms and mitigate the debilitating effect of a variety of genetic disorders.